 JCRC-NY was incorporated as a New York State not-for-profit corporation in 1976.

 JCRC-NY works with its member agencies and other Jewish organizations to provide information, counseling, problem solving and concrete assistance in order to meet the emerging and changing needs in our Jewish community’s diverse cultural, ethnic and denominational populations.
-Member Organizations, Legal Assistance for Jewish Organizations, Russian-Speaking Outreach, Security & Emergency and Spiritual Deception Matters
+Member Organizations, Legal Assistance for Jewish Organizations, and Security & Emergency.

 JCRC-NY functions throughout the metropolitan area at the local community level encouraging and implementing programs that create coalitions with other ethnic and religious communities to solve issues that are of common concern.
 These coalitions aim to bring together communities and promote understanding to ensure culturally competent solutions to problems.
 We have initiated local community coalitions focusing on health services, nonprofit operations and governance, and the special needs of the aging, émigrés, and youth.
 These working partnerships in turn foster better communication, mutual respect and help unify diverse communities to ensure a better New York for all.
 InterGroup/Center for Community Leadership

 How do we advocate for Israel and worldwide Jewry?

 We organize events to mobilize and demonstrate our community’s support of Israel.
 We educate and inform our own diverse community as well as local, state and national governmental officials and New York’s other ethnic and religious communities about Israel.
 We provide briefings by Israeli officials and experts and Jewish leaders from other countries to New York communal leaders.
 We sponsor missions to Israel for political, ethnic, civic and religious leaders and influential opinion makers.
 We have been hosting the Celebrate Israel Parade since 2011.
 Israel & International Affairs and Celebrate Israel .

 - Municipal officials and agencies